 Canada, for reasons of both domestic policy and international treaty commitments, maintains controls on imports, exports and transfers of certain goods and technology and, in the case of exports, their destination country.
-The federal Export and Import Permits Act (EIPA) controls these goods through the establishment of three lists: the Import Control List (ICL), the Export Control List (ECL) and the Area Control List (ACL).
+The federal Export and Import Permits Act (EIPA) controls these goods through the establishment of four lists: the Import Control List (ICL), the Export Control List (ECL), the Area Control List (ACL) and the Brokering Control List (BCL).

 Goods identified on the ICL require an import permit, subject to exemptions (including for goods from certain countries of origin).
-These include steel products, weapons and munitions, and agricultural and food products such as turkey, beef and veal products, wheat and barley products, dairy products, and eggs.
+These include steel products, weapons and munitions and agricultural and food products, such as turkey, beef and veal products, wheat and barley products, dairy products and eggs.

 The ECL identifies those goods and technology that may not be exported or transferred from Canada without obtaining an export permit, subject to exemptions for certain destination countries.
-Controlled goods and technology are categorized into the following groups: dual-use items, munitions, nuclear non-proliferation items, nuclear-related dual-use goods, miscellaneous goods (including all U.S.-origin goods and technology, and certain medical products, forest items, agricultural and food products, prohibited weapons, nuclear-related and strategic items), missile equipment and technology, and chemical and biological weapons and related technology.
+Controlled goods and technology are categorized into the following groups: dualuse items, munitions, nuclear non-proliferation items, nuclear-related dual-use goods, miscellaneous goods and technology (including all U.S.-origin goods and technology, certain medical products, forest items, agricultural and food products, prohibited weapons, nuclear-related and strategic items), missile equipment and technology, chemical and biological weapons and related technology and items controlled under the United Nations Arms Trade Treaty.

-Canada has also implemented certain controls on "brokering" of arms and arms related technologies.
+Canada has also implemented certain controls on "brokering" of arms and arms related technologies identified in the BCL.
 These restrictions control the ability of Canadians and persons in Canada to arrange or negotiate the transfer of defence items and technology between foreign countries.